 (c) Demurrers, pleas, etc. abolished.
-Demurrers, pleas, and exceptions for insufficiency of a pleading shall not be used.
+Not applicable.

 Rule 8.
-General Rules of Pleading
+General Rules of Pleading.

 (a) Claim for Relief.
 A pleading that states a claim for relief must contain:

 (1) a short and plain statement of the grounds for the chancery court's jurisdiction, unless the chancery court already has jurisdiction and the claim needs no new jurisdictional support;